 Only switches that support enhanced transmission selection (ETS) hierarchical scheduling support the traffic-control-profiles hierarchy.

-Statement introduced in Junos OS Release 11.1 for the QFX Series.
+Statement introduced in Junos OS Release 11.1.

 Configure the shaping rate.
 The shaping rate throttles the rate of packet transmission by setting a maximum bandwidth (rate in bits per second) or a maximum percentage of bandwidth for a queue or a forwarding class set.
 You specify the maximum bandwidth for a queue by using a scheduler map to associate a forwarding class (queue) with a scheduler that has a configured shaping rate.